Pyramid of Djoser: Burial chamber

+Relief from the blue faience chambers depicting Djoser at a shrine of Horus of Behedet (Note: Though in later ages Behedet became associated with modern Edfu, Friedman (1995, p.
+20) points out that in Djoser's era it may not have represented a specific place.)

 Pyramid complex

 Djoser's Step Pyramid complex included several structures pivotal to its function in both life and the afterlife.
 A pyramid was not simply a grave in ancient Egypt.
 Its purpose was to facilitate a successful afterlife for the king so that he could be eternally reborn.
 The symbolism of the step pyramid form, which did not survive beyond the 3rd Dynasty, is unknown, but it has been suggested that it may be a monumental symbol of the crown, especially the royal mortuary cult, since seven small step pyramids (that were not tombs) were built in the provinces.
 Another well accepted theory is that it facilitated the king's ascension to join the eternal North Star.
+(Note: Because of the precession of Earth's axis, in Djoser's time (around 4,700 years ago) the "North Star" was not Polaris (Alpha Ursae Minoris) as it is today, but Thuban (Alpha Draconis).)

 The main modern excavator of the Step Pyramid was Jean-Philippe Lauer, a French architect who reconstructed key portions of the complex.
 The complex covers 15 ha and is about 2.5 times as large as the Old Kingdom town of Hierakonpolis.
 Several features of the complex differ from those of later Old Kingdom pyramids.
 The pyramid temple is situated at the north side of the pyramid, whereas in later pyramids it is on the east side.
 Also, the Djoser complex is built on a north–south axis, whereas later complexes utilize an east–west axis.
 Furthermore, the Djoser complex has one niched enclosure wall, whereas later pyramids have two enclosure walls with the outside one being smooth and the inside one sometimes niched.